 In round 1, reliability was assessed by testing the internal consistency reliability of the domains, measured using Cronbach alpha.
 Standardized coefficients were used along with listwise deletion to optimize domain reliability.
 Specifically, items were systematically removed and as recalculated to determine when removing an item improved internal consistency.
 Finally, to assess the construct validity of the 9 domains, we examined correlations between domain scores and 3 standard measures of patient-reported quality of care and trust in health care systems.
 Patient reports of quality of care and trust can be correlated with a number of independent demographic factors that are unrelated to communication climate, including patient age, education, sex, race, ethnicity, and language (English vs. non-English).
 Because we wished to examine the effect of communication climate per se on patient-reported quality and trust, we adjusted for these demographic factors using multivariable logistic regression models.
 In round 2, graphical displays by sites were constructed to compare domain score variability within and between sites.
 All analyses were 2-sided, and statistical significance was determined at the a = .05 level.
 All analyses were performed using SAS v9.1.3 (SAS Institute Inc, Cary, NC) or Stata v10 (StataCorp LP, College Station, TX).

-2a2.3 Testing Results (Reliability statistics, assessment of adequacy in the context of norms for the test conducted): The range of Cronbach a for patient survey domains was .59 to .90.
-The range of
+2a2.3 Testing Results (Reliability statistics, assessment of adequacy in the context of norms for the test conducted): The domain of community engagement showed moderate to good internal reliability.
+The patient survey component, which consists